 You may also want to read through the Office of International Programs’s FAQ page.

-The only two Carroll School core classes that may possibly be approved are Organizational Behavior and Operations Management.
+The only three Carroll School core classes that may possibly be approved are Organizational Behavior, Principles of Marketing and Operations Management.
 You can only obtain concentration elective approval from the department after completing the core classes (e.g. Basic Finance or Marketing Principles.)
 Any classes taken abroad must be approved by the department at BC prior to the student leaving for abroad.

 Students with three final examinations scheduled for the same day are entitled to take a makeup exam at a later date during exam week.
 If one of the three exams is a common departmental exam, this is the exam that is taken at the later date.
 Students should not schedule departure flights until after the last day of exams, unless their examination schedule is definite.

 Beta Gamma Sigma is a national business honor society and only Juniors in the top 5% or Seniors in the top 10% of their classes are invited to join.

 Students may receive a one-credit practicum for unpaid work in the business world.
 You will need to complete internship paperwork with your supervisor and submit it to the Senior Associate Dean’s Office.
 Students will need to work a minimum of 10 hours per week in order to get credit for an internship.
 You may get credit for an unpaid internship twice during your four years here at Boston College.

 Boston College undergraduate students may apply for internal transfer to the Carroll School of Management for the spring of their sophomore year.
 The Carroll School accepts a very small number of internal transfer students via a lottery process.
 No more than 10 students will be accepted in any application period.
 Students must meet all of the eligibility requirements below and submit their application for transfer by December 1 of the fall term.
 Lottery winners are notified of the decision in the first week of January.